 We’ve also tested corded wireless headphones, including the premium B&O Beoplay E6 and budget JLab Audio JBuds Pro for those who’d like a lightweight design but better battery life than truly wireless headphones.

 Those looking for noise cancelling on a budget should check out our Jam Out There review, below, and for mid-range on-ear headphones, the AKG Y500 look like a stylish pair.
 We’ve also tested budget truly wireless headphones – the JLab Audio JBuds Air.
-Finally, we’ve reviewed some innovative truly wireless headphones, the Bragi The Dash Pro, which can be controlled by moving your head in various directions – see what we thought in the links below.

 Find all these reviews using the links below: